craftcms/docs/docs/4.x/extend/widget-types.md

 }
 ```

-### Javascript + CSS
+### JavaScript + CSS

-If the widget depends on Javascript or CSS, you must register the appropriate [asset bundles](asset-bundles.md) from this method, as well.
+If the widget depends on JavaScript or CSS, you must register the appropriate [asset bundles](asset-bundles.md) from this method, as well.

 Each widget is rendered inside a HTML element with an `id` attribute like `widget1`, `widget2`, `widget42`, and so on, where the number is the widget’s `id` in the database.
-To tie Javascript logic to each instance of your widget, consider separating its implementation from initialization:
+To tie JavaScript logic to each instance of your widget, consider separating its implementation from initialization:

 ::: code
 ```js Asset Bundle